ECWPGT Policies and Regs

 Appropriate golf attire is required for all caddies.
 Caddies must wear non-spiked rubber-soled shoes.
 Golf spikes and flip flops are prohibited.

-Caddies must assist in maintaining the course by REPLACING DIVOTS AND RAKING BUNKERS as soon as possible after their players have played.
+Caddies must assist in maintaining the course by REPLACING/FILLING DIVOTS AND RAKING BUNKERS as soon as possible after their players have played.

 For any violation of these regulations which affect play, a fine of $100 will be levied against the player of the caddie.